scailfin/benchmark-templates/docs/workflow.rst

 ==================

 **Workflow Templates** are parameterized workflow specifications for the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
 Workflow templates are motivated by the goal to allow users to run pre-defined data analytics workflows while providing their own input data, parameters, as well as their own code modules.
-Workflow templates are inspired by, but ot limited to, workflow specifications for the `Reproducible Research Data Analysis Platform (REANA)`.
+Workflow templates are inspired by, but not limited to, workflow specifications for the `Reproducible Research Data Analysis Platform (REANA)`.